microsoft/ivy/doc/language.md

 Here `bfe[3][0]` is the bit field extraction operator the takes the low order 4 bits of a bit vector.

+## Parameters

+A *parameter* is a value supplied by the environment before initialization.
+A parameter is declared like this:

+    parameter p : t

+where *p* is the parameter name and *t* is the type.
+Parameters may be declared anywhere in the object hierarchy.
+Except for the fact that it is initialized by the environment, a parameter is identical to an individual.
+The manner in which parameters are supplied is dependent on the compiler.
+For example, if a program is compiled to an executable file, the parameter values are supplied on the command line.
+If it is compiled to a class in C++, parameters are supplied as arguments to the constructor.
+In either case, the order of parameters is the same as their order of declaration in the program.

 ## Changes between IVy language versions

 ### New in version 1.2